Peggy Noonan’s World

 No need to really pay attention to what’s being written or said.
 When this phenomenon kicks in, even the most detailed dissertation becomes little more than a sensation that washes over us, making us feel either content or disgruntled.

 Therefore in many cases it would be better to avoid the linguistic shorthand altogether.
-This would force the listener/reader to actually think the issue under discussion through to a more logical and rational conclusion.
+This would force the listener/reader to actually think the issue through to a more logical and rational conclusion.
 Avoiding linguistic shorthand might have the same positive effect on the writer/speaker, as well.

 Peggy Noonan’s take on there not being much of an appetite for systemic economic change is not necessarily off the mark.
 She speaks for a segment of the population who mainly yearns for the pre-pandemic status quo.
 These are the people she makes a point to rub elbows with on a regular basis.
 And these are the ones who naturally share her own well-established ideological preferences.